iBooks Top Fiction Ebooks

-The top 50 most popular and best selling fiction ebooks at the Apple iBookstore.
+The top 50 most popular and best selling fiction ebooks at the Apple Books.
 Chart of the top fiction and literature ebook best sellers updated daily.

 Chart of the most popular fiction books was last update: